 It’s called The Levelator.
-A group of podcasters, led by Doug Kaye, created it a few years ago to solve the issue of two people talking on a podcast at different levels with different microphones.
+A group of podcasters, led by Doug Kaye, created it a few years ago to solve a thorny interviewing-over-the-internet issue: two people talking on a podcast at different levels with different microphones.

 The Levelator scans your original audio, adjusts the levels of the audio as it goes along, and when it’s all done, creates a new version of your audio that, well, just sounds better.

 Why?
 Because the levels have been adjusted so that they are uniform – uniformly louder.
 Which means that this tool that was created for podcasting, works great on your audiobook audio as well.

 Prep your raw voice tracks with The Levelator, then use your audio software’s tool to finish the job before turning it in.

 Warning – a moment of geekspeak ahead: Levelator does exactly what ACX wants you to do with your audio: root-mean-square (RMS) normalization at -20 dB.